stephanielabelle/python-challenge/README.md

 ## PyPoll Folder

-This challenge involved helping a small town modernize their vote counting process.
+This challenge involves helping a small town modernize their vote counting process.

-The PyPoll folder contains all the resources and code for analysis of voting data.
+The PyPoll folder contains all the resources and python script for analysis of voting data.

+Polling information is organized in a csv file (election_data.csv) with three columns: (1) Ballot ID, (2) County, (3) Candidate.

+The main.py file includes python script to analyze the election_data.csv file located in the 'PyPoll/Resources' folder.
+The script determines:
+  - Total number of votes
+  - Total number of votes per candidate
+  - Percent of votes per candidate
+  - Final Winner

+Summary of election data outputs to the terminal and to a text file (election_analysis.txt) located in the 'PyPoll/analysis' folder.